soudegesu/springboot_1.5_jdk9_test/README.md

 * gradle 4.4

 # In conclusion
-1. we can run springboot 1.5.x application on jdk9 without JPMS.
+1. we can run springboot both 1.5.x and 2.0.0.x(Snapshot)application on jdk9 without JPMS.
-2. we *can not* compile when we use JPMS.

 # Execute Springboot Application